Our shopping missions are based on shopping goals.

 - Do you pay enough attention to providing highway mode in an intuitive, time-friendly manner?

 - Is there a particular traffic jam issue that could significantly increase your customer satisfaction level?

 - How about the story mode – do you include it?
 Do you build an extra margin on it?
 Do you tell your stories well?

 If you’d like to get the answers with us, don’t overlook our #leverages for remarkable store spaces.

-This is a product that combines insights from unique shopping traffic research and knowledge gathered from our long-time interest in the anthropology of customer behaviour. #leverages help retailers to reorganize the store layouts for better performance and tight connection to customer flow.
-As our case shows, in a particular supermarket remodelling resulted in lowering the inventory level by 31% and increase of the sales by 18%.
+This is a product that combines insights from unique shopping traffic research and knowledge gathered from our long-time interest in the anthropology of customer behaviour. #leverages help retailers reorganize the store layouts for better performance and tight connection to customer flow.
+As our case shows, in a particular supermarket remodeling resulted in lowering the inventory level by 31% and increase of the sales by 18%.

 - Do you know how your products perform in each mode?
 Leaving your shelf efforts mainly to auto-piloting might mean troubles not only for the retailer but also for you.
 Especially, when you know that interested customers on average choose between 180 products in 27 seconds (see our shopping path research).